verana-labs/verifiable-trust-vpr-spec/spec.md

 - At each [[ref: epoch]] boundary (every `GlobalVariables.epoch_length`), the index MUST be updated: `tu_peg_value = tu_peg_value × (1 - GlobalVariables.tu_decay_rate)`.
 - A governance change of `tu_decay_rate` is **prospective only**: it takes effect from the **next epoch**.
 The index path already elapsed MUST NOT be recomputed: past mints, scores, and fiat-fixed slash obligations are unaffected; only the future decline steepens or flattens.
 - The price of one trust unit in [[ref: native denom]] is derived from the oracle: `price_tu_in_native_denom(t) = tu_peg_value(t) / P(t)`, where `P(t)` is the current [[ref: native denom]] price in [[ref: main fiat currency]] obtained through [Get Price](#mod-xr-qry-3-get-price).
 If no valid (non-expired) exchange rate is available, minting and repayment operations MUST abort.
-- Implementations MUST use 128-bit or arbitrary-precision decimal arithmetic for `tu_peg_value` and all `tu` balances: raw balances grow as the index declines (~×1.4/year at an 18–24 month half-life).
+- Implementations MUST use 128-bit or arbitrary-precision decimal arithmetic for `tu_peg_value` and all `tu` balances: raw balances grow as the index declines (~×1.44/year at the default `tu_decay_rate`).
 A redenomination MAY be performed at a chain upgrade.

 #### [MOD-TD-MSG-1] Mint Trust Units